firemountain/date-parser-api/README.md

 i want to be able to send a txt file to a server from the command line

-the txt file will contain paragraphs that each have a date/time with them the server will need to parse that file, and publish each paragraphs in that file that contains date/time to an rss feed, 5 minutes before the date/time within each paragraph
+the txt file will contain paragraphs that each have a date/time within them

+the server will need to parse that txt file, and publish each paragraphs in that file that contains date/time to an rss feed, 5 minutes before the date/time within each paragraph

 ## Server